DiscoverAtlanta.com homepage

 Loading

-📷 SweetWater Brewery
+SweetWater Brewery

 Local Breweries Offer New Ways for Beer Lovers to Experience Atlanta

 Georgia’s craft beer scene is as creative as the thriving street art that is popping up throughout Atlanta’s colorful neighborhoods.
 Atlanta’s microbreweries and breweries each bring different flavor profiles and creativity to the Atlanta craft beer scene.
-Ranging from beers and breweries like SweetWater to spots like like New Realm, this town has myriad brews to enjoy.
+Ranging from beers and breweries like SweetWater to places like New Realm, this town has myriad brews to enjoy.
 Find out where Atlanta’s beer scene is hopping.

 Hop into Atlanta’s Craft Beer and Brewery Scene